MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/developer/reference/includes/startchat-description.md

 Opens an existing chat, if any.
 Otherwise, it initiates a new chat.
+You can directly pass the context to be used for initializing the chat session through the customContext parameter in the method.